26 Famous Authors' Favorite Books

 One key to being a good writer is to always keep reading—and that doesn't stop after you've been published.
-Here are 21 authors's favorite reads.
+Here are 26 authors' favorite reads.
 Who knows, one of these books might become your new favorite.

 It wasn't the first reading list he'd made; just a year earlier, Hemingway had dashed off a list of 14 books for an aspiring writer who had hitchhiked to Florida to meet him.
 It included a few of the same books above, plus two short stories by Stephen Crane.

-In an interview with The Paris Review, novelist and creative nonfiction scribe Joan Didion called Joseph Conrad's Victory "maybe my favorite book in the world ...
+In an interview with The Paris Review in 2006, novelist and creative nonfiction scribe Joan Didion called Joseph Conrad's Victory "maybe my favorite book in the world ...
 I have never started a novel ... without rereading Victory.
 It opens up the possibilities of a novel.
 It makes it seem worth doing."

 The books that most influenced his career—and are presumably favorites as well—were those in Edgar Rice Burroughs's John Carter: Warlord of Mars series. "[They] entered my life when I was 10 and caused me to go out on the lawns of summer, put up my hands, and ask for Mars to take me home," Bradbury said.
 "Within a short time I began to write and have continued that process ever since, all because of Mr. Burroughs."